-Adaptability is a fundamental skill to master no matter what area or industry you end up working in.
+Adaptability is a fundamental skill to master, no matter what area or industry you end up working in.
 Seating and desk arrangements change, air conditioners break and the IT Team is always changing something.
-Employers appreciate professionals who are able to quickly adjust to workplace changes and the new challenges that then entails.
+Employers appreciate professionals who are able to quickly adjust to workplace changes and the new challenges that can entail.
 By taking on an internship abroad, you’re showing that you aren’t afraid of big change and that you’re someone who knows how to adapt to a new environment.
 Once you've overcome that first culture shock and your internship abroad has become a part of your routine, you'll have learnt to be prepared for whatever kind of changes come your way in the future!

-3) Communication is King
+3. Communication is King

-6) Showing Initiative
+6. Showing Initiative

 In the professional world, employers expect you to contribute your own ideas and suggestions, and will rely on you to complete the tasks they give you without detailed instructions.
-An internship is your opportunity to demonstrate that you can not only follow directions confidently, you can also contribute ideas that benefit the company.
+An internship is your opportunity to demonstrate that you cannot only follow directions confidently, but you can also contribute ideas that benefit the company.
 Doing this in foreign lands gives you insight into how problems are solved differently in other countries, and can help expand the way you view challenges and make you stand out in the crowded job market back home.

-7) Cross-Cultural Abilities
+7. Cross-Cultural Abilities